Social Selling

 Episode Cover

-Andrew chats with Anita about the importance of empathy, and how it helps us be a better believer.
-If you would like to reach...
+Andrew chats with Susie about Customer Obcessed Approach and the commitment to having a customer service approach.
+If you would ever like to reach...

 Listen